Your best source of information for all bicycle and pedestrian related activities

 - Since the launch of Coast Bike Share in October 2014, Tampa residents have ridden over 100,000 miles.

-- Approximately 500 cyclists, walkers, bikers, and rollerbladers use the Pinellas Trail daily.
+- Over 5,000 cyclists, walkers, bikers, and rollerbladers use the Pinellas Trail daily.

 Bike/Walk Tampa Bay is a regional coalition of citizens, advocates, professionals and allied organizations created to make walking and bicycling the preferred modes of transportation in the Tampa Bay region.
 The Coalition was formed by a partnership between the New North Transportation Alliance, Tampa Downtown Partnership, Westshore Alliance, St. Petersburg Downtown Partnership, the Florida Department of Transportation, the Community Traffic Safety Teams of Tampa Bay, and the Hillsborough and Pinellas Metropolitan Planning Organizations.
 To accomplish this goal, we engage and empower local communities and stakeholders to achieve our region’s vision for a better transportation future.